 South Australia produces roughly half of Australia's wine by volume, and Adelaide sits at the hub of that production.
 The city's drinking culture reflects it: wine lists here are expected to go deeper into domestic producers, smaller growers, and older vintages than you would typically find in Sydney or Melbourne bars of equivalent size.
 This is the environment in which Mother Vine operates, and it shapes what recognition from Star Wine List means locally.
 A list that earns that credential in Adelaide is measured against an informed audience that may have visited the wineries themselves on a weekend drive.

 The broader Australian bar scene has been moving in a similar direction, with technically ambitious programs gaining ground in most major cities.
 1806 in Melbourne and Cantina OK! in Sydney represent the kind of specialist-format venues that have raised the floor for what serious drinking addresses are expected to offer.
 Adelaide's version of that shift has been wine-led rather than cocktail-led, which is the natural expression of the city's geography.
-Mother Vine is one of the clearer examples of that local character finding a permanent home on the map.
+Mother Vine is one of the clearer examples of that local character on the map.

 The Vardon Avenue Experience: What to Expect Arriving